-(a) General Clinical Pathology: This section of the examination tests the candidate's understanding of the pathophysiological bases of clinical pathology changes and general principles of laboratory management.
-It will consist of 60 multiple choice questions and 4 short answer/essay questions (designed to assess the ability of the candidate to describe pathophysiological mechanisms and to solve problems related to laboratory management).
-Multiple choice questions and short answer questions are focused on: (1) pathophysiological mechanisms responsible for haematological, biochemical or cytological changes and (2) laboratory management, including for example method and technology validation, good laboratory practice, quality control, laboratory statistics and reference intervals, basic epidemiology, evaluation of diagnostic efficacy and efficiency.

-(b) Clinical Biochemistry : This section of the examination tests the candidate's understanding of the diagnostic significance of clinical biochemistry including endocrinology and immunology testing, molecular diagnostics and associated methodologies and technologies.
-It will consist of 50 multiple choice questions and 4 case evaluations.
-The case evaluations could include integrated interpretation of clinical biochemical, haematological, and urinalysis data including laboratory aspects of endocrinology and immunology testing.
+- (a) General Clinical Pathology: This section of the examination tests the candidate's understanding of the pathophysiology responsible for clinico-pathological changes and general principles of laboratory management.
+It consists of 60 multiple choice questions and 4 short answer/essay questions (designed to assess the ability of the candidate to describe pathophysiological mechanisms and to solve problems related to laboratory management).
+Multiple choice questions and short answer questions are focused on: (1) pathophysiological mechanisms responsible for haematological, biochemical or cytological changes and (2) laboratory management, including for example method and technology validation, good laboratory practice, quality control, laboratory statistics and reference intervals, basic epidemiology, evaluation of diagnostic efficacy and efficiency. - (b) Clinical Biochemistry: This section of the examination tests the candidate's understanding of the diagnostic significance of clinical biochemistry including endocrinology and immunology testing, molecular diagnostics and associated methodologies and technologies.
+It consists of 50 multiple choice questions and 4 case evaluations.
+The case evaluation required answers could include integrated interpretation of clinical biochemical, haematological, and urinalysis data including laboratory aspects of endocrinology and immunology testing.
 This section can include associated methodologies with related instrumentation and analytical test principles of instrumentation.
-Questions will be designed to achieve a balance between species, systems, and diseases.

-(c) Haematology : This section of the examination tests the candidate's understanding of the diagnostic significance of haematology (including haemostasis) and associated methodologies and technologies.
-It will consist of three sections, 40 multiple choice questions, 20 projected image questions (images could include photomicrographs, instrument cytograms), and evaluation of 10 haematology glass slides (including blood and bone marrow smears).
-Glass slide evaluation required answers include a complete description, a morphologic and etiologic (if appropriate) diagnosis, or appropriate differential diagnoses with suggestions for additional diagnostic procedures.
-Questions will be designed to achieve a balance between species, systems, and diseases.

-(d) Cytology : This section of the examination tests the candidate's understanding of the diagnostic significance of cytology and associated methodologies and technologies.
+Questions are designed to achieve a balance between species, systems and diseases. - (c) Haematology: This section of the examination tests the candidate's understanding of the diagnostic significance of haematology (including haemostasis) and associated methodologies and technologies.
+It consists of three parts: 40 multiple choice questions, 20 projected image questions (images could include photomicrographs, instrument cytograms), and evaluation of 10 haematology glass slides (including blood and bone marrow smears).
+Glass slide evaluation required answers include a complete description, a morphological and aetiological (if appropriate) diagnosis, or appropriate differential diagnoses with suggestions for additional diagnostic procedures.
+Questions are designed to achieve a balance between species, systems and diseases. - (d) Cytology: This section of the examination tests the candidate's understanding of the diagnostic significance of cytology and associated methodologies and technologies.
 It will consist of three sections, 25 multiple choice questions, 25 projected image questions (images include mainly photomicrographs), and evaluation of 15 cytology glass slides.
 Glass slide evaluation required answers include a complete description, a morphologic and an etiologic (if appropriate) diagnosis, or appropriate differential diagnoses with suggestions for additional diagnostic procedures.
-Questions will be designed to achieve a balance between species, systems, and diseases.
+Questions will be designed to achieve a balance between species, systems and diseases.